-For any Transition rate year, 50 percent of any earnings in excess of a rate of return of 12.9 percent on electric common equity will be retained for shareholders and 50 percent will be applied for customer benefit, with one-half of such amount to be applied to a reduction of rates or as otherwise determined by the PSC and the balance to be deferred and applied to reduce the Company's generating plant balances through additional depreciation expense.
+For any rate year during the Transition, 50 percent of any earnings in excess of a rate of return of 12.9 percent on electric common equity will be retained for shareholders and 50 percent will be applied for customer benefit, with one-half of the amount to be applied to a reduction of rates or as otherwise determined by the PSC and the balance to be deferred and applied to reduce the Company's generating plant balances through additional depreciation expense.
 The rate of return calculation will exclude any incentives and reflect any amounts by which the rate of return for earlier Transition rate years fell below 11.9 percent.
-This earnings sharing will end beginning in the year in which Con Edison fulfills its divestiture commitment (discussed below) or in which 15 percent of the service area peak load (excluding the existing load served by the New York Power Authority) is supplied other than by Con Edison.
+This earnings sharing will end beginning in the year in which Con Edison fulfills it divestiture commitment (see "Divestiture Commitment," below) or in which 15 percent of the service area peak load (excluding the existing load served by the New York Power Authority) is supplied other than by Con Edison.

 The Settlement Agreement supersedes the provisions of Con Edison's 1995 electric rate agreement prescribing overall electric revenue levels for the 12 months ending March 31, 1998.
 The Settlement Agreement also eliminates the provisions of the 1995 electric rate agreement for incentives or penalties related to the Enlightened Energy program and customer service performance, the Electric Revenue Adjustment and related Revenue per Customer mechanisms (the "modified ERAM"), earnings sharing and reconciliation of amounts included in base rates with actual costs for pensions and other post-employment benefits, capacity charges under Con Edison's contracts with non-utility generators of electricity ("NUGs"), Enlightened Energy program and renewable energy expenses, property taxes and research and development expenses.
-The Settlement Agreement also requires the reversal of all related balances at March 31,1997, the net effect of which is not expected to be material.
+The Settlement Agreement also requires the reversal of all related balances on Con Edison's books of account at March 31, 1997, the net effect of which is not material.
 An incentive-based fuel adjustment clause, initially similar to the partial pass-through fuel adjustment clause under the 1995 electric rate agreement, will be in effect during the Transition.

 Divestiture Commitment.
 Con Edison has agreed to divest to unaffiliated third parties at least 50 percent of its New York City fossil-fueled generating capacity no later than December 2002, unless the PSC determines that such divestiture should be delayed or reduced (to maximize sales price or address other developments).
 Divestiture could also be delayed under certain other circumstances.
-Con Edison generating units not divested to unaffiliated third parties might be transferred to an unregulated affiliate of Con Edison.
-Con Edison has agreed to submit a detailed divestiture plan to the PSC within one year of the PSC's approval of the Settlement Agreement.
-The PSC could approve the divestiture plan as submitted, initiate a proceeding to address market power or other concerns, or request Con Edison to respond to such concerns.
+Con Edison fossil-fueled generating units not divested to unaffiliated third parties will be transferred to an unregulated affiliate of Con Edison by December 2002.
+It is expected that Con Edison will retain ownership of its Indian Point 2 nuclear generating unit.